 1st: You wrote, directed, and produced the Nightveil movie.
 What was that experience like?

 Bill: Nightveil: Witchwar was the first of current movies on video that I have produced.
 Six others will be released in 2009.
 Prior to Witchwar and dating back to my high school days, I have always made amateur movies.
-This led to a career in film production during the 1970’s and early 1980’s.
+This led to a career in film production during the 1970s and early 1980s.
 This first Nightveil movie came about through my involvement with Mary Capps who had a spectacular Nightveil costume.
-Steven Johnson commissioned costumes of the entire Femforce and entered the team into a San Diego Convention costume contest in the early 1990’s.
+Steven Johnson commissioned costumes of the entire Femforce and entered the team into a San Diego Convention costume contest in the early 1990s.
 They won!
 Mary then went on to dress as Nightveil at many comic conventions throughout the country.
-As a tie-in with Superbabes, the Femforce role playing game, Mary was brought to Florida to appear at a gaming convention.
+As a tie-in with Superbabes, the Femforce role-playing game, Mary was brought to Florida to appear at a gaming convention.
 Taking advantage of this I made a film telling the origin story of how the Blue Bulleteer became Nightveil.
 The entire movie was shot during that long weekend of the gaming show.
 We had a blast making the movie.
-Of course it was an amateur production as Mary and others in the cast were not actors.
-All involved were real troopers enduring 12 hour shoots in 30 degree January weather.
+Of course, it was an amateur production as Mary and others in the cast were not actors.
+All involved were real troopers enduring 12-hour shoots in 30 degrees January weather.
 Years later, when digital video became available, I added much more footage to it and hired real actors.
 The additional footage extended the length of the movie to around 60 minutes.
 I will be re-cutting it soon for a download version.

 1st: How well did the Nightveil movie do?